oven-sh/bun/README.md

 #### npm registry metadata

-bun uses a binary format for caching NPM registry responses.
+bun uses a binary format for caching npm registry responses.
 This loads much faster than JSON and tends to be smaller on disk.
 You will see these files in `~/.bun/install/cache/*.npm`.
 The filename pattern is `${hash(packageName)}.npm`.
-It’s a hash so that extra directories don’t need to be created for scoped packages.
+It's a hash so that extra directories don't need to be created for scoped packages.

-bun’s usage of `Cache-Control` ignores `Age`.
+bun's usage of `Cache-Control` ignores `Age`.
 This improves performance, but means bun may be about 5 minutes out of date to receive the latest package version metadata from npm.

 ### `bun run`